 - No undergraduate student, graduate student, or medical student will be required to travel to a High-Risk Travel destination as part of a for-credit or noncredit program.

-- All undergraduate student, graduate student, or medical student travel to a destination with a High-Risk Travel classification must be approved by the International Travel Risk and Assessment Committee (ITRAC).
+- All undergraduate student, graduate student, or medical student travel to a destination with a High-Risk Travel classification must be approved by the Global Travel Risk and Assessment Committee (GTRAC).

 - Travelers will also be required to sign a Supplemental Travel Acknowledgement and provide a completed Safety Plan (submitted via Brown's online TravelSafe registry system).